 Aux Délices du Terroir on the pretty square Place Mirabeau is brilliant for fait maison patés and cold cuts.
 Excellent celeriac salad too as well as oeufs au lait.
 (2 Rue Marceau).

-Chinon has two good butchers.
-There is the excellent organic butcherie Marquet Stéphane as well as Ondet (non-organic) - both are almost next to each other on Rue Jean Jacques Rousseau.
-(Open Monday-Saturday 8am-1pm; 3.15pm-7pm and Sunday 8am-1pm.
+Ondet, opposite Cafe des Arts, has good meat (open Monday-Saturday 8am-1pm; 3.15pm-7pm and Sunday 8am-1pm.
 Closed Mondays).
 There is also an exceptional, family-run butcher in Husimes which is very close to La Fuye - see our page on Huismes here for more details.

 Fruit & Veg: